SoK: A Stratified Approach to Blockchain Decentralization: Software

 \section{Software}

+Software development is another dimension of distributed ledgers that has been associated with potential centralization~\cite{choi2022attack,FC:ReiYouMei19,FCW:AzoMalMei18}.
 Diverse software development and usage is a core element of stability and safety of distributed ledgers, as it increases resilience to catastrophic bugs in a product's code.
 A vulnerability in one implementation may jeopardize a part of the system, but if the system is sufficiently decentralized, such vulnerabilities would not escalate to systemic threats.
 Following, we discuss the development of core blockchain software components, namely transaction validation and PoW mining (via full nodes) and management of keys and digital assets (via wallets).\footnote{Appendix~\ref{subsec:software-testing} also explores software testing.}